Silene regia

+variation in this rare prairie species.

 The main threat to the species is the loss of habitat to agricultural use.
 Its native prairie habitat has been reduced so that now the plant mainly grows on roadsides and rights-of-way.
 It is also threatened by fire suppression, which eliminates the normal fire regime that keeps the habitat open and sunny.
 Larger and woody vegetation moves into the habitat when fire is reduced, and the Silene cannot compete.